-For reference, the chicken breasts in these pictures was marinated for 3.5 hours before it was grilled.
+For reference, the chicken breasts in these pictures were marinated for 3.5 hours before they were grilled.

 Can you freeze chicken marinade?

 You CAN freeze marinade!
-If you are freezing chicken marinade, do so immediately after mixing the marinade.
+If you are freezing chicken marinade, do so immediately after mixing the marinade and adding the chicken.

-Pour marinade into a seal-able bag on a flat tray.
+Place the bag on a flat tray to freeze.
 When it freezes flat it will store nicely and be easier to defrost.
 Thaw in the fridge overnight before using.

 What You Need to Make Asian Chicken Marinade

 - Sesame oil